-Every profession comes with it’s fair share of rumors, myths and wives-tales; Public Adjusting is no different!
-During storm season and hurricane season, a time when insurance claims are filed by the thousands, lots of people hear about Public Adjusting for the first time and start to do a little research before committing.
-Often, though the statistics are clear that using Public Adjusters greatly increases your chances of getting the maximum payout on an insurance claim, people creep their way to the forefront of places like social media to nay-say inquiring minds with tall tales of fraud and fluffed up, exaggerated myths.
-These myths somehow make their way to the forefront of almost every post about insurance; circulated by various angry industry employees and a few salty policyholders.
-Policyholders who have been wronged by Public Adjusters, or any other professional, need to voice their experience, so others can learn from it, but licensed insurance professionals that do the same, are breaking a state code of ethics (seen here).
+Every profession comes with it’s fair share of rumors, myths and wives-tales; public adjusting is no different!
+During storm season insurance claims are filed by the thousands, and lots of people hear about public adjusting for the first time and start to do a little research before committing.
+Often, though the statistics are clear that using public adjusters greatly increases your chances of getting the maximum payout on an insurance claim, people creep their way to the forefront of places like social media to nay-say inquiring minds with tall tales of fraud and fluffed up, exaggerated myths.
+These myths somehow make their way to the forefront of almost every post about insurance, circulated by various angry industry employees and a few salty policyholders.
+Policyholders whom public adjusters or any other professional has wronged need to voice their experience so others can learn from it, but licensed insurance professionals who do the same are breaking a state code of ethics.

-While bad apples are found in every industry, most legally state licensed Public Insurance Adjusters that have practiced for more than a year, remain in compliance with state laws regarding ethical practices.
-If you’re wondering how to pick a qualified Public Adjuster, follow this link.
-Keep scrolling to see the myths busted!
+While bad apples are found in every industry, most legally state-licensed public insurance adjusters who have practiced for more than a year comply with state laws regarding ethical practices.
+If you’re wondering how to pick a qualified public adjuster and the pros and cons, we discuss it thoroughly in our blog post, The Pros and Cons of Using a Public Adjuster.
+Keep scrolling to see those public adjuster myths busted!

 These are 5 of the BIGGEST and most Outrageous myths about Public Adjusters that we’ve heard:

-FALSE: Public Adjuster’s are capped by the State on how much they can charge on each claim and each claim takes a lot of time and effort to process.
+FALSE: Public adjusters fees are capped by the state on how much they can charge on each claim, and each claim takes a lot of time and effort to process.

-During a declared state of emergency, Public Adjusters are typically allowed to charge 10% of the claim total on residential claims (note: this does not apply in Louisiana, as the state statutes are significantly different for public adjusting), no matter how time consuming or complicated the claim is.
-Also, the state requires that the fee amount is clearly stated on the contract that both the policyholder and the Public Adjuster must sign.
+During a declared state of emergency, public adjusters in most U.S. states are typically allowed to charge 10% of the total claim on residential claims (note: this does not apply in Louisiana, as the state statutes are significantly different for public adjusting), no matter how time-consuming or complicated the claim is.
+Also, the state requires that the fee amount is clearly stated on the contract that both the policyholder and the public adjuster must sign.

-While every P.A. carries a different work ethic, most Public Adjusters file ALL of the claims paperwork, investigate and scope the property (which includes tons of measurements, photographs and notes), write-up a professional, detailed, damage estimate and report, meet with insurance personnel more than once at the property to investigate and discuss, and make innumerable phone calls and emails throughout the process.
-A Public Adjuster’s main objective is to build a case to present to the insurance company on your behalf, and that is a lot of work.
+While every public adjuster carries a different work ethic, most public adjusters file ALL of the claims paperwork, investigate and scope the property (which includes tons of measurements, photographs and notes), write-up a professional, detailed damage estimate and report, meet with insurance personnel more than once at the property to investigate and discuss, and make innumerable phone calls and emails throughout the process.
+A public adjuster’s main objective is to build a case to present to the insurance company on your behalf, and that is a lot of work.

 FALSE: Public Adjusters MUST be fingerprinted and pass a background check to apply for a license.

-Not only are criminal charges frowned upon, they lead to a permanent bar from being able to even apply for licensure.
-Public Adjusters that commit crimes while licensed are punished with revocation of their license, fines and even jail time, depending on the charge.
-Here is a quote from the State of Florida’s website and link to find out more about the rigorous requirements:
+Not only are criminal charges frowned upon, but they also lead to a permanent bar from being able to even apply for licensure.
+Public adjusters who commit crimes while licensed are punished with revocation of their license, fines, and even jail time, depending on the charge.
+Here is a quote from the State of Florida’s website to find out more about the rigorous requirements:

 FALSE: Insurance companies are regulated by the state code of ethics which does not allow gauging.